Have you wondered how well your company is keeping pace with the dynamically changing approaches to employee feedback management?

 3. Noticing roadblocks:

-I’ve noticed you’ve been staying back in the office till late in the night.
+I’ve noticed you’ve been staying in the office till late at night.
 I’m worried about your work-life balance.
 Can we dig in a little deeper to prioritize your projects?

 4. Addressing misalignment:

 Well done on the new assignment.
 I see you are facing some challenges.
 Can we discuss any support and training that may be helpful for smoother delivery?

 5. Look at low attitude or morale: